hossbh/hossbh.github.io/README.md

     - Weekly seminars for Ph.D. students to share their latest research and progress and get feedback.

 - Vice President of the Mechanical Engineering Society at Coventry University (2012-2013)
-    - Arranged meetings and activities (poster sessions, field trips, workshops) for the mechanical engineering school members.
+    - Arranged meetings and activities (company visits, poster sessions, and workshops) for the mechanical engineering school members.